ZhenzhongLei/thesis/README.md

     1. stable bssids are selected based on effective counts (rss values greater than a certain threshold to be counted more than a certain percentage)
     2. filter original data and normalize then to scale between 0 to 1 (-95 corresponding to 0 and 0 to 1)
-    3. train sensor model and dump parameters to model folder
+    3. train sensor model and dump parameters to result folder

 Run roslaunch with "process.launch" to process collected data.